leekangtaqi/react-ecosystems-skeleton/README.md

 ## Todo

-* to build components with FP instead of Class
+* use propTypes to validate props                 ok
-* use propTypes to validate props
+* use normalizr to flat data structure
 * use reselect
 * use addons